-At this time, in an effort to support the recommendations from the Department of Health, we are not using volunteers in our in-person or hybrid environment.
+Updated August 25, 2021: In an effort to support the recommendations from the Department of Health, we are not using volunteers in schools at this time.
 We are carefully monitoring guidance from both OSPI and Department of Health, and will update our website when it is determined we can begin to use in-person volunteers.
 Thank you for continued support of our students.

 Thank you for your interest in partnering with Everett Public Schools as a volunteer!